Bayesian Optimization for reanalysis and calibration of highly energetic sea state events simulated with a spectral third-generation wave model: Case Study

 To incorporate tidal effects on wave propagation in ANEMOC-3’s coastal domain, a coupled modeling approach was implemented by \citet{Raoult_2018}, combining the TELEMAC-2D hydrodynamic model \citep{Hervouet_2007} with the TOMAWAC spectral wave model, both components of the openTELEMAC hydro-informatic system.
 TELEMAC-2D first operates on a mesh covering the North Sea and french coastal waters using harmonic constituents imposed at open boundaries (Figure \ref{fig:north_sea_mesh}).
 These are derived from the regional North-East Atlantic (NEA) tidal atlas, which provides amplitudes and phases for tidal elevation and horizontal current components \citep{Pairaud_2008,Pairaud_2010}.
 This first level domain gives the tidal water levels and currents to the coastal mesh, where TELEMAC-2D also operates by computing tidal water levels and currents every 15 minutes.
 The resulting tidal fields are taken into account by TOMAWAC to consider tidal modulation of wave dynamics on the coastal domain.

 TOMAWAC solves the wave action balance equation \citep{Benoit_1996}.
 For the ANEMOC-3 numerical wave database, it employs a spectral discretization of 32 frequency components ranging from 0.0345 Hz to 0.6622 Hz (corresponding to wave periods between 1.51 s and 29 s), and 36 directional bins with an angular resolution of 10°.
 The model uses a time step of 5 min in the oceanic domain and 30 s in the coastal domain to ensure temporal resolution appropriate to each scale.
 The wave model explicitly accounts for the fundamental physical processes governing wave dynamics, including wind-wave generation, wave breaking dissipation, nonlinear wave interactions, and bottom friction dissipation.
-These processes are represented using the BAJ formulation \citep{Bidlot_2007}, which integrates Janssen’s wind input parameterization \citep{Janssen_1991}, whitecapping dissipation following \citet{Komen_1984}, nonlinear quadruplet interactions computed via the Discrete Interaction Approximation (DIA) method \citep{Hasselmann1985}, and bottom friction modeled according to the parameterization proposed by \citet{Bouws_1981}.
-In the coastal domain, additional mechanisms are included to account for depth-induced wave breaking and strong opposing current-induced dissipation.
+These processes are represented using the BAJ formulation \citep{Bidlot_2007}, which integrates Janssen’s wind input parameterization \citep{Janssen_1991}, whitecapping dissipation following \citet{Komen_1984}, nonlinear quadruplet interactions computed via the Discrete Interaction Approximation (DIA) method \citep{Hasselmann1985}.
+In the coastal domain, additional mechanisms are included to account for depth-induced wave breaking, strong opposing current induced dissipation and bottom friction modeled according to the parameterization proposed by \citet{Bouws_1981}.
 The detailed parameterization of these processes are presented in the following sections.
 Further information on the configuration of ANEMOC-3 is available in \citet{Teles_2022}.